 - Tracking their Lifeline subscriber’s usage,

-- If the service provider does not assess or collect a monthly fee, the consumer must use the Lifeline-supported service at least once every 30 days.
+- If the service provider does not assess or collect a monthly fee, the subscriber must use the Lifeline-supported service at least once every 30 days.

 - Usage includes making outbound calls, answering incoming calls (excluding calls from their Lifeline service provider), using data, buying minutes, responding to their service provider, and sending a text message.

-- If the consumer does not use their service for 30 consecutive days (non-usage), the service provider must give the consumer a 15-day notice that if they do not use the service in the next 15 days, their service will be terminated.
+- If the subscriber does not use their service for 30 consecutive days (non-usage), the service provider must give the subscriber a 15-day notice that if they do not use the service in the next 15 days, their service will be terminated.